solvercube/customscripts/dockerasciidoctor/0README.md

   - Your `~/scripts` folder into the container's `/scripts`

-- Makes your local publishing documents and personal scripts available inside the container.
+- Makes your local publishing "path" and custom scripts available inside the container.

 **Usage:**